My Soul to Take poster

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping My Soul to Take against these established plot points, we can identify how Wes Craven utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish My Soul to Take within the horror genre.

 Wes Craven's Structural Approach